vladmeh/rabbitmq-client/README.md

 $ composer require vladmeh/rabbit-client
 ```

-or add the following to your require part within the composer.json:
+or add the following to your requirement part within the composer.json:

 ```json
 {